aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/darkgreen/_index.md

 ---
 title: DarkGreen
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF006400.
+description: Gets a system-defined color that has an ARGB value of c FF006400.
 type: docs
 weight: 270
 url: /net/aspose.pdf/color/darkgreen/
 ---
 ## Color.DarkGreen property

-Gets a system-defined color that has an ARGB value of #FF006400.
+Gets a system-defined color that has an ARGB value of \c \#FF006400.

 ```csharp
 public static Color DarkGreen { get; }